ev2900/EMR_Studio_Hudi/README.md

 Youtube video(s)
 1. [Hudi Key Concepts][15]
+2. [Create an EMR Notebook][18]
-2. Running the Copy of Write example notebook
+3. Running the Copy of Write example notebook
-3. Running the Merge on Read example notebook
+4. Running the Merge on Read example notebook

 Also please reference background on key [concepts][1].
 If you are new to working with Hudi it is worth reading about Hudi's [timeline][2], [file management][3], [index][4], [table types][5], [query types][6], [copy on write][7], [merge on read][8].